BWGZK/ShapePU/README.md

 torchvision 0.8.0

 If you have any problems, please feel free to contact us.
-We will release the trained models as soon as possible.
 Thanks for your attention.